Do AI Companies Make Good on Voluntary Commitments to the White House?: Results

-\textbf{Low scores for model-weight security in spite of global emphasis.} Based on the averages, the lowest scoring commitment is on model-weight security at 16.7\%.
-Eleven companies receive a 0\% for this commitment, and none receives a perfect score.
+\textbf{Low scores for model-weight security in spite of global emphasis.} Based on the averages, the lowest scoring commitment is on model-weight security at 22.9\%.
+Eleven companies score 0\% on this commitment, and none receives a full marks.
 The high-scoring companies are OpenAI, Anthropic, and Microsoft at 66.7\%.
 Anthropic is the only company that indicates the existence of an insider risk program as part of its security standard.
-OpenAI and Microsoft, on the other hand, both create a secure research environment dedicated to model security and implement an access control protocol.
-While transparency around model weight security practices is valuable, we acknowledge that maximal transparency about security practices for model weights may compromise the desired security.
+OpenAI and Microsoft, on the other hand, both state they create a secure research environment dedicated to model security and implement an access control protocol.
+While transparency around model-weight security practices is valuable, we acknowledge that maximal transparency about security practices for model weights could undermine that very security.
 However, the fact that every indicator is met by at least one company suggests that Pareto improvements are possible in how other companies navigate the transparency-security trade-off.
-We emphasize the current results are particularly concerning given how model-weight security remains a clear challenge \citep{nevo2024securing} and features in many global AI policies (\eg the G7 International Code of Conduct, US AISI guidance on Managing Misuse Risk for Dual-Use Foundation Models, US Executive Order 14141 on Advancing United States Leadership in Artificial Intelligence Infrastructure). \\
+We emphasize the current results are particularly concerning given how model-weight security remains a clear challenge \citep{nevo2024securing} and features in many global AI policies (\eg the sixth commitment of the G7 International Code of Conduct \cite{g72023vc}, Section 3.1 of the US AI Safety Institute guidance on Managing Misuse Risk for Dual-Use Foundation Models \cite{nist2024managing}, Section 4 of US Executive Order 14141 on Advancing United States Leadership in Artificial Intelligence Infrastructure \cite{biden2025aiinfrastructure}). \\